 What if your conception was the result of the premarital liaison of two hormonally charged teenagers, an extramarital affair, or even a rape?
 Such conceptions occur every hour of every day.

-After reading Psalm 139, could you really say your birth was an accident?
+After reading Psalms 139, could you really say your birth was an accident?